LilaRest/tulipe/docs/guide/ars/intuition.md

 Creating such a safe system is an heavy task and DApp developers loose a lot of time

-## Vuethers' approach
+## Tulipe' approach
-In order to provides developers with an always-safe environment, Vuethers introduces the ARS (Automated Relation Safety) system.
+In order to provides developers with an always-safe environment, Tulipe introduces the ARS (Automated Relation Safety) system.

-With the ARS you don't have anymore to think about "_Have I updated my contract with the new signer ?_" or "_What should I do if the network changes ?_" all those problems are internally and transparently managed by Vuethers.
+With the ARS you don't have anymore to think about "_Have I updated my contract with the new signer ?_" or "_What should I do if the network changes ?_" all those problems are internally and transparently managed by Tulipe.

 Just relax, and enjoy your DApp frontend development ! <span style="font-size: 20px;">:bear:</span>